Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Proof of Proposition

-that is $F$ satisfies condition $(V4)$ introduced p.371 of~\cite{meyn-tweedie}.
-As a consequence, Theorem~15.3.3 of~\cite{meyn-tweedie} ensures that there exists a constant $C_F>0$ (depending on $d$, and then on $F$) such that for any $r\in(1;d^{-1})$ and for any $i≥1$,
+that is $F$ is a \textit{Lyapounov function} satisfying condition $(V4)$ introduced p.371 of~\cite{meyn-tweedie}.
+Thus, Theorem~15.3.3 of~\cite{meyn-tweedie} ensures that there exists a constant $C_F>0$ (depending on $d$, and then on $F$) such that for any $r\in(1;d^{-1})$ and for any $i≥1$,